MisCar/Scouting/README.md

 </h1>

 <h4 align="center">
-    A website and PWA for scouting teams at FRC competitions built with <a href="https://github.com/facebook/react">React</a> and <a href="https://firebase.google.com">Firebase</a>
+    A website and PWA for scouting teams at FRC competitions built with <a href="https://firebase.google.com">Firebase</a>
 </h4>

 <p align="center">